kestra-io/docs/content/blogs/2023-11-08-when-use-kestra-airbyte-fivetran.md

 It comes with more than 300 plugins, allowing users to connect every part of their stack to any tool.

-Hence, it can be used for data ingestion from databases, API, file systems, cloud providers, etc
+Hence, it can be used for data ingestion from databases, APIs, file systems, cloud providers, etc.

 ## Is it better to use Kestra or Airbyte/Fivetran for data ingestion?